University collaborates on new Art and Light Festival to transform Portsmouth into a night-time gallery

 The Marie Costa Mural.

-University alumnus and blind braille artist, Clarke Reynolds, will also be taking part in the We Shine Festival.
+University alumnus and vision impaired braille artist, Clarke Reynolds, will also be taking part in the We Shine Festival.

 At the age of six, Clarke was blind in one eye.
 This, alongside other illnesses, meant he found education hard but was determined to fight for it.
 His hard work, grit and determination led to a diploma in Fine Art from the University of Portsmouth.
 After this, he furthered his education in Rochester obtaining a bachelor of arts degree in Model Making.
 Upon leaving University, he struggled finding a degree-related role.
 He took a job stacking shelves and continued to work on his artwork in his spare time.
 Ten years ago, he started losing sight in his other eye.
 He told us that this is what has made him the great international artist he is today.